 Set previews to expire in hours or days.
 Individual previews can run up to 7 days; Teams previews can run up to 14 days.

-Password-protect previews, restrict access with IP allowlists on Teams, and manage multiple API keys with labels.
+Password-protect previews, restrict access with IP allowlists on Teams, collect feedback with the review widget, and manage multiple API keys with labels.

 Prev supports self-contained web projects: static sites, React/Vue/Angular, Next.js, Node.js, Python, Go, PHP, Ruby, Rust, .NET, and Docker containerized applications that expose a single HTTP port.